-The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Gatsibo is classified among eleven districts with a mean walking distance to a primary school within the interval of 21.6 to 33 minutes.
+Figure 4.10 shows the mean walking distance to primary school by district.
+It shows that Nyagatare is classified among four districts with a high mean walking distance to a primary school (within the 33-37-minute interval).

-The mean walking distance to primary school in Gatsibo district is 24.2 minutes.
-31.6% of households are still between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Gatsibo district is below the mean distance in rural areas.
+The mean walking distance to primary school in Nyagatare district is 34.4 minutes and 35% of households are between 30 and 59 minutes from a primary school.
+This walking distance to a primary school in Nyagatare district is also higher than the mean distance in rural areas, which is 28.6 minutes.

-The mean walking distance to a primary school is 28.6 minutes in rural areas, 19.4 minutes in urban areas and 27.2 minutes at national level.
+The mean walking distance to a primary school is 19.4 minutes in urban areas, while it is 27.2 minutes at national level.